tsantalis/RefactoringMiner/README.md

 54. Dong Jae Kim, Nikolaos Tsantalis, Tse-Hsun (Peter) Chen, and Jinqiu Yang, "Studying Test Annotation Maintenance in the Wild," *43rd International Conference on Software Engineering* (ICSE 2021), Madrid, Spain, May 25-28, 2021.
 55. Yanjie Jiang, Hui Liu, Nan Niu, Lu Zhang, and Yamin Hu, "Extracting Concise Bug-Fixing Patches from Human-Written Patches in Version Control Systems," *43rd International Conference on Software Engineering* (ICSE 2021), Madrid, Spain, May 25-28, 2021.
 56. Giovanni Rosa, Luca Pascarella, Simone Scalabrino, Rosalia Tufano, Gabriele Bavota, Michele Lanza, and Rocco Oliveto, "Evaluating SZZ Implementations Through a Developer-informed Oracle," *43rd International Conference on Software Engineering* (ICSE 2021), Madrid, Spain, May 25-28, 2021.

+# Support for other programming languages
+## Kotlin
+[KotlinRMiner](https://github.com/JetBrains-Research/kotlinRMiner) has been developed by [JetBrains Research](https://research.jetbrains.org/).
+The project is led and maintained by [Zarina Kurbatova](https://github.com/onewhl).

+## Python
+[Python-adapted RefactoringMiner](https://github.com/maldil/RefactoringMiner) has been developed by [Malinda Dilhara](https://maldil.github.io/), a Ph.D. student in the department of Computer Science at University of Colorado Boulder under the suprevision of [Danny Dig](https://dig.cs.illinois.edu/).

 # Contributors
 The code in package **gr.uom.java.xmi.*** is developed by [Nikolaos Tsantalis](https://github.com/tsantalis).